lawrencecandilas/doom-wads/001 Serenity Castle/README.md

 ## Version Two Update

-Welp, it's 3 years later.
+Welp, it's 4 years later.
 I've made more WADs since then, and have learned some things:

  - Too many monsters make things tedious.
  - This level is too damn big.

 Now honestly, it is too big.
 It could easily be 3 or 4 separate WADs.
 But, I still like the design of it.
-A few "quality of life" improvements have been done to make it funner.
-I am hoping the player is not as tired upon getting the blue key and making it out of the castle.
+Some "quality of life" improvements have been done to make it funner and I did some floor detail.
+I am hoping the player is not as tired once exiting the castle's "front door."

+This WAD took me 45 minutes to complete during testing.
+For someone new to the WAD, I would expect at least 1 hour and 30 minutes of solid gameplay.

 ### Quality of life improvements: